harness/developer-hub/tutorials/security-tests/standalone-pipeline.md

 ## Viewing security test results

 <details open><summary> Key concept: scan targets</summary>
 Every instance of a scanner has a specific <i>target</i>, which is the object it is set up to scan.
-It might be a repo, a container, or an instance.
+It might be a code repository, a container, or an instance.
 This pipeline uses <a href="https://bandit.readthedocs.io/en/latest/">Bandit</a> to scan the target repository <a href="https://github.com/williamwissemann/dvpwa">https://github.com/williamwissemann/dvpwa</a> (specified in the <a  href="/docs/continuous-integration/use-ci/codebase-configuration/create-and-configure-a-codebase/">Codebase</a> for this pipeline).

 </details>